SECTION F | STUDENT

 Listed below are additional guidelines for the appeal process.

-- After hearing all the evidence, the committee shall determine by a majority vote, or if a hearing officer is used in lieu of a committee (as with the sanction of probation), the hearing officer shall determine if the student violated the policy.
-The committee by majority vote shall recommend or assess the appropriate penalty.
+After hearing all the evidence, the appeal council shall determine by a majority vote, or if a hearing officer is used in lieu of a council (as with the sanction of probation), the hearing officer shall determine if the student violated the policy.
+The council by majority vote shall recommend or assess the appropriate penalty.

-- A written statement will be available for the student no later than 3 business days following the proceedings.
-In addition to the statements from the appeals board, the right to make a record of the hearing at an individual’s own expense should be preserved.
-Navarro College will provide a recording of the proceeding by electronic means, or by notes or minutes taken by an impartial recording secretary.
+A written statement will be available for the student no later than 3 business days following the proceedings.
+Navarro College will provide a recording of the proceeding by electronic means.
 The record will be retained by the institution for a period of three years.
-Notification to administrators, staff and instructors may be distributed to indicate that the student has been removed from classes if the student’s suspension is upheld by the appeal process.
+Notification to administrators, staff and instructors may be distributed to indicate that the student has been removed from classes if the student’s suspension or expulsion is upheld by the appeal process.

-The above constitutes the minimum constitutionally mandated due process.
-In addition to these guaranteed rights, the following will be Navarro College’s practice to ensure fairness in serious disciplinary offenses:
+The above constitutes both the minimum constitutionally mandated due process and the intent of providing a fair and equitable process for student conduct adjudication.
+The following Navarro College practices ensure fairness in serious disciplinary offenses:

 FAILURE TO COMPLY WITH DISCIPLINARY SANCTIONS

-The purpose of this procedure is to ensure that students are accountable and responsible for their decisions and actions to promote civility and ethical behavior among Navarro College students and to sensitize students to the fact that every decision carries a consequence.
+The purpose of this procedure is to ensure safety of all members of the College community, to ensure that students are accountable and responsible for their decisions and actions to promote civility and ethical behavior among Navarro College students, and to sensitize students to the fact that every decision carries a consequence.